ZvezdaNeycheva/Zamo-chat-app/README.md

 - **Channels: Enriching Group Conversations**
   <br/>Upon the creation of a group in Zamo, a default #General channel is automatically established, serving as the foundational space for group discussions.
 However, the platform goes beyond this by empowering users with the capability to create additional channels within each group.
-  <br/>The channels operate similarly to direct chats but are distinct in their facilitation of group conversations, allowing multiple users to engage with each other simultaneously.This feature is ideal for organizing discussions around specific topics, projects, or interests within the larger group context.
+  <br/>The channels operate similarly to direct chats but are distinct in their facilitation of group conversations, allowing multiple users to engage with each other simultaneously.
+This feature is ideal for organizing discussions around specific topics, projects, or interests within the larger group context.
 Users who create channels retain the authority to delete them.

 <img src="./public/assets/images/scrchannels.png"/>
 <br/>

 - **Contacts: Your Hub for Connections**
-  The Contacts page in Zamo acts as a central hub for managing and expanding your friend network.
+  <br/>The Contacts page in Zamo acts as a central hub for managing and expanding your friend network.
 It features a comprehensive list of current friends with an easy-to-use search function.
 Adding friends directly from this page streamlines the process, making your network easily accessible.
 Incoming friend requests are prominently displayed, simplifying the process of welcoming new connections into your circle.

 <img src="./public/assets/images/scrcontacts.png"/>
 <br/>